© 2018 Hulu, LLC | all rights reserved

 Hulu uses a combination of beacon parameters, including a client-generated auto-incrementing “seq” (i.e., sequence) value, to create uniqueness of Impressions and Completions.
 Also, in the 200 response to Impression and Completion beacons, the server uses the following Header Controls: Cache-Control: max-age=0, no-cache, no-store; Expires; Pragma: no-cache.
 These values instruct the client to not cache the GET request, and always fire a new instance of the beacon.

 Hulu does not engage in auto-play of Video or Interactive Ads.
 Playback is never initiated without an explicit user action (i.e., click or tap).
 Hulu engages in Continuous Play, which is automatic advancement to a new piece of Content after an existing piece of Content comes to an end.
 Hulu uses a threshold to determine when to show an “Are you still watching?” confirmation.
-After four hours of continuous play without user interaction, the dialog is presented, and if no confirmation (i.e.,‘Yes’) is received from the viewer, further playback is stopped.
-Based on a preliminary study, ~18% of Impressions on Web was generated by sessions that included 1+ hour inactivity. ~1% of Impressions on Mobile In-App was generated by sessions that included 1+ hour of inactivity.
-Hulu is developing and conducting improved studies on viewer inactivity in order to update its continuous-play functionality.
+After four hours of continuous play on VOD (Web, Mobile In-App and OTT) and six hours for Live content without user interaction, the dialog is presented, and if no confirmation (i.e.,‘Yes’) is received from the viewer, further playback is stopped.

 Impression and Completion beacons received from Akamai are immediately written into log files.
 The log files contain raw beacon data.
 They undergo processing before they can be consumed by reporting mechanisms.
 Daily processing allows Hulu’s reports to include the previous day’s data, but not the current day’s.

-Hulu’s Mobile application is available to all mobile devices on the platforms mentioned below in the same geographical region as its Web and Living Room offerings.
+Hulu’s Mobile application is available to all mobile devices on the platforms mentioned below in the same geographical region as its Web and OTT offerings.
 Namely, the U.S. and its territories.

 Hulu’s Mobile application runs on iOS and Android.